25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Split’s airport is a major transfer hub, and it’s very accessible whether your travelling from the UK or USA!
 The airport is around 40 minutes from the centre of Split old town.

-The best way to get from Split’s Airport to your accommodation is to order a private transfer with Viator.
+The best way to get from Split’s Airport to your accommodation is to order a private transfer with Viator – this is what I do.
 For around €28, you can have a private driver waiting for you upon arrival to take the stress out of finding a taxi!

 If you’re arriving by bus, train or ferry, the stations and port are next door to each other and only a short walk into the old town – don’t forget to book your ferry in advance!